Raqqa: SDF declare 'total liberation' of ISIS stronghold

 ISIS turned the changing and locker rooms on the lower level of the stadium into prison cells and interrogation rooms, Bali said.

 On the lower level, CNN saw room after room with holes punched through the walls to create a kind of "rat run," through which ISIS fighters could move.
-A number of rooms appeared to have been cells.
+A number of rooms appeared to have been used as cells.
 Some had what the SDF said were detainees' names, with dates next to them, written on the walls.

 The rooms on the lower levels have not yet been fully cleared and may still be rigged with homemade explosive devices, the SDF said.
 Large numbers of flies buzzed around the stadium, possibly drawn by the presence of corpses lying undiscovered under the rubble.